My pension amount

 Years of continuous service are the total of my years of continuous service at Desjardins Group.
 These years accumulate even if I am working part-time or if I am on parental leave or leave without pay.
 Temporary employment periods during which I did not contribute are not included.
 Continuous service is used only in calculating the actuarial adjustment for the years of service before 2009.

-In summary, to calculate my pension, I need to know my salary8, the YMPE5, my credited service and my years of continuous service.
-If I have years of service accumulated before 2013, I also need to know my salary5.
+In summary, to calculate my pension, I need to know my salary8, the YMPE5, my credited service.
+If I have years of service accumulated before 2013, I also need to know my salary5 and my years of continuous service for the years of service before 2009.
 I can find all of this information on my personalized annual statement.

 Because changes were made to the Plan on January 1, 2009 and on December 30, 2012, my pension calculation must be done in three parts: A, B and C.